kensung-lab/IndelEnsembler/README.md

 ### Download and Usage
-Installing IndelEnsembler is very much easy.
+Installing IndelEnsembler is easy.
 You can download and uncompress the IndelEnsembler package using wget or through git.